konevc/chatgpt_instructions/projects/Language_Practice.md

 If **training words** or **training grammar forms** are missing, ask the user:

-> “Please upload your list of training words and grammar forms.
+> “4.
+Please upload your list of training words.
 You may paste them directly here or upload a file.”
+> “5.
+Please upload your list of grammar forms (optional).
+You may paste them directly here or upload a file.”

-The conversation cannot begin until this information is received.
+The conversation cannot begin until target language, native language, CEFR level and training words are received.

 ---